Quake Kare's ER™ Blood Stopper Kit Stops Severe Bleeding from Penetrating Wounds

 For information about National Stop the Bleed Day, see the website www.stopthebleedday.org

-* News Release by Lighthouse for the Blind-Saint Louis: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Lighthouse for the Blind-Saint Louis).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 Help Spread Disability AwarenessConnect with Us on Social Media